-• Lumps under the skin may also be caused by build-up of a protein called amyloid (cutaneous amyloidosis).
+- Lumps under the skin may also be caused by build-up of a protein called amyloid (cutaneous amyloidosis).
 The insulin may not work very well if you inject into a lumpy, shrunken or thickened area.
 Change the injection site with each injection to help prevent these skin changes.

+- Delay in the emptying of the stomach.

+- Feeling dizzy

-If you have a serious allergic reaction to any of the ingredients in Xultophy®, stop using Xultophy® and see a doctor straight away.
+If you have a serious allergic reaction to any of the ingredients in Xultophy[®], stop using Xultophy[®] and see a doctor straight away.
 The signs of a serious allergic reaction may include:

 - Local reactions (e.g. rash, redness, and itching) spread to other parts of your body.

-- You suddenly feel unwell with sweating.
+- · You suddenly feel unwell with sweating.

 - You have difficulty breathing.

 - You get a fast heart beat or feel dizzy.